 Challenge number Detail of challenge 1 Low starting points in Communication and Language Baseline assessments indicate that many of our disadvantaged pupils are below age-related expectations in communication and language on entry to school.
-They enter early years with underdeveloped oral language skills and vocabulary gaps that need to be addressed.
+They enter early years with underdeveloped oral lan- guage skills and vocabulary gaps that need to be addressed.

 2 Less experience of Early Literacy and Phonological Awareness The majority of pupils who are eligible for Pupil Premium have less ex- periences "on entry" with early literacy and phonological awareness, meaning that there are gaps in their knowledge, understanding and skills, resulting in slower progress in the acquisition word reading and comprehension skills.
-3 Delayed Physical Development On entry assessment indicates that pupils who are eligible for pupil pre- mium have immature physical development in relation to fine and gross motor skills that impacts upon their ability to form letters and write fluently.
+3 Delayed Physical Development On entry assessment indicates that pupils who are eligible for pupil pre- mium have immature physical development in relation to fine and gross motor skills that impacts upon their ability to form letters and write flu- ently.
 4 Less Experiences with Early Number Skills The majority of pupils who are eligible for Pupil Premium have less ex- periences with early number skills, meaning that there are gaps in their knowledge, understanding and skills, resulting in slower progress in maths since they struggle with the concepts and skills of subitising, counting and cardinality, leading to difficulties with basic number.
 5 Lack of social and emotional resilience and independence The social and emotional resilience of some pupils eligible for pupil pre- mium is low in comparison to their peers.
-This can lead to an over-reliance on adults and a lack of concentration during academic activities, especially when tasks are challenging.
-During school closure periods, national studies has evidenced that the education and wellbeing of our disadvantaged pu- pils has been impacted to a greater extent than for other pupils.
-This has resulted in significant knowledge gaps leading to pupils falling further be- hind age-related expectations, especially in reading, writing and maths as well as an increase in referrals for counselling and additional support with social and emotional needs 6 Low aspirations and lack of parental engagement Lack of parental support and engagement particularly with reading at home (often due to parental low levels of literacy) and limited access to books im- pacts upon reading for pleasure and fluency so we need to ensure disad- vantaged children have opportunities to read regularly in school and ac- cess phonics and reading interventions if required to accelerate reading progress.
-7 Limited experience out of school High levels of social and economic deprivation (top 10% IDAC) result in a lack of sufficient funds at home to ensure access to a wide range of educa- tional and cultural experiences outside of school.
-8 Lower Rates of Attendance Attendance data for 2021-2022 indicates that attendance among disadvan- taged pupils has been 2% lower than for non-disadvantaged pupils.
-Low at- tendance rates impact upon the ability to access learning with high levels of PA for some pupil premium pupils.
+This can lead to an over-reli- ance on adults and a lack of concentration during academic activities, especially when tasks are challenging.
+6 Low aspirations and lack of parental engagement Lack of parental support and engagement particularly with reading at home (often due to low levels of literacy with parents) coupled with lim- ited access to books impacts upon reading for pleasure and fluency.
+7 Limited experience out of school High levels of social and economic deprivation (top 10% IDAC) result in a lack of sufficient funds at home to ensure access to a wide range of educational and cultural experiences outside of school.
+8 Lower Rates of Attendance Attendance data indicates that attendance among disadvantaged pupils has been lower than for non-disadvantaged pupils.
+Low attendance rates impact upon the ability to access learning with high levels of PA for some pupil premium pupils.